 It's strongly advised that LGBTQ travelers remain discreet and avoid public displays of affection.

 Photography near sensitive sites such as military installations or the airport is strictly prohibited.
 Such sites may not be clearly marked and the application of restrictions is open to interpretation.

 Photographers should ask permission if they want to take a photograph of a building where there are guards on duty outside.

 Permission should also be sought from people if you wish to take their photograph (a small tip or "dash" may be required).
 But beware of self-appointed officials trying to charge fees for tourists to take pictures of well-known sites of interest.

 Wearing military-style or camouflage clothing is prohibited.
 This is not a unique rule and one that is found in several African countries.
 With many rebel and terrorist groups operating in the region, the last thing you want to do is be linked to something criminal.

 For the most part, Ghana is a safe country for women travelers.
 However opportunistic thieves may target lone women travelers so keep your belongings secure and be aware of our surroundings.

-Ghana is a Christian country, where the locals observe conservative standards of dress and behaviour.
-Women travelers are advised to wear respectful, conservative clothing such as long sleeved pants and tops plus long skirts.
-Dressing conservatively can also reduce the unwanted attention from local Ghanaian men however if you are approached or spoken to, be polite but firm in your reply.
+Ghana is a Christian country, where the locals observe conservative standards of dress and behavior.
+Women travelers are advised to wear respectful, conservative clothing such as long-sleeved pants and tops plus long skirts.
+Dressing conservatively can also reduce unwanted attention from local Ghanaian men however if you are approached or spoken to, be polite but firm in your reply.